asastats/docs/requested-features.md

 - [ ] NFTs placed below ASAs
 - [ ] Charts placed between NFTs and ASAs on mobile
 - [ ] USD on hover; allowing for users to see USD values of assets in the various asset table by placing the cursor over the icon without clicking
+- [ ] Mask value with asterisk after the implementation of user settings

 #### User widgets